redox-os/book/src/developer-faq.md

 ### Build System

-#### I called "make all" but it show a "rustup can't be found" message, how can I fix this?
+#### I ran "make all" but it show a "rustup can't be found" message, how can I fix this?

 - Run this command: